talkhouse/noyes/docs/design.md

 shipping a pure C product you are probably better off working in Ruby until all your tests pass and you are feature complete.

-## Ruby wrappers choose implementations via modules.
+## Ruby wrappers separate implementations via modules.
 The Ruby, C, and Java implementations are wrapped using the modules Noyes, NoyesC, and NoyesJava, respectively.
 Each module contains an identical set of classes and functions.
 Implementations can be intermixed.
 That is, it is